ModUDuke/courses-conclusion-and-review/chapter5.md

 ---

-## Using Modeling When Experiments Are Impossible
+## Using Modeling When Experiments Are Impossible.

 ```yaml
 type: VideoExercise